 It appears that Option 1 would probably not allow any infant formula to be labeled "organic," given the requirements of 21 CFR 107.100 and the difficulty of sourcing nonsynthetic forms of some vitamins and minerals.
-Thus, adding a further restriction that allows nonsynthetic forms only in foods and formulas labeled "made with organic" would not have a greater impact on organic infant formula.
+Thus, only allowing nonsynthetic forms in foods and formulas labeled "made with organic" would not have a greater impact on organic infant formula.